 I work in an informal way and I find this helps my clients to feel relaxed, even after just a few sessions.
 You do not have to be prepared in any way before coming to see me, or starting your therapy.

 When you think about seeking psychotherapy/counselling, it is not unusual to put it off because you have difficulty in believing or listening to yourself, asking questions such as:

 'Did that really happen to me?', 'Am I exaggerating everything in my head?', or 'Is it just me?' - all sorts of thoughts/questions/fears that get in the way of us seeking help.

-I offer a friendly, professional and confidential service in a safe and comfortable environment.
-I have had therapy myself, finding life challenging at times, so I know how it feels to be the client, sitting in the other chair.
-We will work at your pace, and equality, honesty and self-worth will be encouraged in our work together.
+That is why we will work at your pace, and equality, honesty and self-worth will be encouraged in our work together.
 I will encourage you to feel present in the moment, rather than worrying about the past and your future.
-We will 'explore' together your childhood experiences and your (often unhelpful) family patterns.
+If it helps, we will 'explore' together your childhood experiences and your (often unhelpful) family patterns.

-People come for counselling for all sorts of reasons, including:
+People come for therapy for all sorts of reasons, including:

 anxiety or fear

 relationship problems - at home or at work

 low self esteem/lack of confidence

 (whether happening now or having happened in your past).